These referenced steps provide the guidelines for dealing

 Plan from memory

-For SQL ID :
+For SQL ID :select * from

 table(dbms_xplan.display_cursor('&sql_id'));